MostafaHassan/cosmosdb-graph-builder/README.md

 ### Run application
-If you would like to run the application as an exe, download it from the following link: https://drive.google.com/file/d/1ZzmRF--9dbcwYM2Rlku_aBjYEkbSiequ/view?usp=sharing If you would like to clone and continue develop this project, see the instructions below.
+If you would like to run the application as an exe, download it from the following link: https://drive.google.com/file/d/1ZzmRF--9dbcwYM2Rlku_aBjYEkbSiequ/view?usp=sharing

 ### Get the project up and running on your local machine for development and testing purposes.